About 240,000 children each year in the UK experience the separation of their parents.

 10 to 12 years old

 Pre-teens often view the world as ‘black and white’.
 Whilst they might think they know what is right and what is wrong, they often still lack the emotional maturity to understand why their parents have separated.
 Instead, they are more likely to take sides with one parent over the other and possibly feel the strong need to take care of a parent.
-Therefore, separated parents should ensure their pre-teen child is not placed in the middle of adult issues.
+Separated parents should ensure their pre-teen child is not placed in the middle of adult issues.
 They might also need help to understand they do not need to take on adult responsibilities.

 13 to 18 years

 As teenagers move from being children to young adults, they will often seek more independence, as they move away from their family to establish themselves as independent people.
-Therefore, separated parents may need to be more flexible with child arrangements, as friends and social lives can become the central focus of teenagers lives, rather than spending time with their parents.
-Also, there is the increased risk that teenagers will become more exposed to adult information than younger children.
+Separated parents may need to be more flexible with child arrangements, as friends and social lives can become the central focus of teenagers lives, rather than spending time with their parents.
+Also, there is an increased risk that teenagers will become more exposed to adult information than younger children.
 Because of this, separated parents should still take care to ensure that whilst these young adults have a voice, they are not burdened with adult problems and responsibilities.

 Being a parent is seldom easy at the best of times, but is even more challenging when parents are no longer living in the same home.

 The specialist family lawyers at Harold G Walker Solicitors appreciate the importance of understanding all of these issues, not just the law relating to families.
-For further information please contact our Family Law team.
+For further information please contact the Family Law team.